 Publicly disgraced.
 Except not.

-As it turned out Little Lord Montagu was tough as nails and didn’t give a damn what anybody thought about him or his occasional interest in men.
-Which, as it turns out, was only occasional.
+As it turned out, Little Lord Montagu was tough as nails and didn’t give a damn what anybody thought about him or his occasional interest in men.
+Which may have been indeed only occasional.
 He married twice and has one son.